-The following pages detail the edit comparisons between the Report of Transaction Accounts, Other Deposits and Vault Cash (FR 2900) and the Reports of Condition (CALL).
-Each item is described, followed by a description of legitimate differences.
+The following pages detail the various edit comparisons between the Report of Transaction Accounts, Other Deposits, and Vault Cash (FR 2900) the Report of Assets and Liabilities of U.S. Branches and Agencies of Foreign Banks (FFIEC 002).
+Each comparison is described, followed by a discussion of the legitimate differences.
 The listing of legitimate differences reflects the most common explanations for valid data which violate established tolerances.